s2e-lab/LLM-Based-Test-Generation-Study/RQ1_Prompt_Elements/README.md

 # Scripts

-- test_generator_openai.py: Generates test cases using OpenAI's API.
-Token size is 1024.
+- `generate_tests_openai.py`: Generates test cases using OpenAI's API.
+It produces a JSON containing the results metadata as well as all the generated test files in separate `.java` files.
+Token size is `1024`.
-- filter_test_generator.py: Generates test cases using OpenAI's API for samples that run out of the token size.
-Token size is 4000.
+- `fix_tests_openai.py`: Re-generates test cases using OpenAI's API for samples that run out of the token size.
+Token size is `4096`.
-- script_remove_old_test_cases.py: Removes test cases for the ICPC paper that were generated using OpenAI's API but were not used in the evaluation.
-- test_file_generation.py: Generates test file from the generated test cases.

 # Configuration